ultrazohm/ultrazohm_sw/docs/source/general/project_structure.rst

 The documentation and code are public.
 However, the communication channels require new community members to get in touch with the existing community (e.g., mail to info@ultrazohm.com).
 While this adds a barrier of entry for new community members, this enables community members to share what they are working on freely.
 This is especially important for currently active research, including pre-publication results and related questions.

+- The project is hosted on bitbucket (https://www.bitbucket.org/ultrazohm/ultrazohm_sw)
+- We use the UltraZohm Slack channel for direct, informal communication within the community
+- We use the UltraZohm forum (https://forum.ultrazohm.com/) for more general topics and discussions (topics related to the use-case)
+- We use Bitbucket issues as a bugtracker (topics related to the UltraZohm itself)

 User groups and name conventions
 --------------------------------